den-materials/php-wordpress/README.md

 	- Click on Web Server
 	- Click the folder icon next to "Document Root" and find the unzipped wordpress directory
 	- Click OK
+	- Start your server by clicking "Start Servers"
 1. Go to <http://localhost:8888/>
 1. Choose your language
 1. Click "Let's Go!"